milkaotieno/Portfolio-Landing-Page/README.md

 * HTML - this was used to build the structure of the pages.

 * CSS - this was used to style the pages.

+* JS - this was used to make the pages more interactive.

 ### Installation Process
 ****